 Create charts to help your team visualize the data:

 Review your top opportunities

 What stage of the sales process are you at with your top opportunities?
-Create new strategies for the next quarter to tackle these top opportunities.
+Create new strategies for your quarterly sales plan to tackle these top opportunities.

 Know the 80/20 rule of sales: about 20% of your customers produce 80% of your sales.
 So focus on that 20% and zero in on those kinds of customers.
 Go into the new quarter knowing who exactly these people are and how you’re going to tackle your top opportunities.

 Assess your situation.
 How many deals do you currently have in your pipeline?
 Where do they stand?
 How many are just about closed?
 Take a critical look at where you are and where your top opportunities lie in the pipeline.

 Although your team already has a detailed sales plan, it’s important to update this plan at the end of each quarter.
 With many industry, market, and behavior changes occurring every day – there’s always something to update in your business plans.

 What did you learn in the past quarter as a team?
 Apply these learnings and update your sales plan to reflect current standings.
 If you do it right, your sales plan should get better and more detailed every quarter.